Features Deprecated in Denodo Platform 8.0¶

-Due to the introduction of new features or changes in existing ones, some features of Denodo that are available in previous versions have been deprecated.
+Due to the introduction of new features or changes in existing ones, and after careful consideration, we may mark a feature as deprecated.

 This page lists the features that are currently deprecated in the Denodo Platform 8.0, including the Solution Manager.

 Consider the following when using features that are deprecated:

 Denodo will provide support to customers regarding these features for the full life of version 8.0.

 Denodo will fix bugs detected by customers and address security vulnerabilities for the full life of version 8.0.

 These features may be removed in the next major version of the Denodo Platform but not in an update of the current version.

 We recommend planning to stop using deprecated features.

 When we decide to deprecate a feature, we announce it with the release of an update.
 In that case:

 We mention it in the page What Is New in Denodo 8.0 Update… of the New Features Guide of the new update, in the section Information about Deprecated Features of the page.